As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 The four main categories of SEO are:

-2. On-page SEO: On-page SEO is optimizing elements on your site for specific keywords.
+- On-page SEO: Involves optimizing elements on your site for specific keywords.
 For example, you can include keywords in your content, images, keywords, and meta descriptions.
 How do you find just the right keywords?
 Check out our list of the best keyword research tools.

-3. Technical SEO: This deals with the website’s infrastructure.
+- Technical SEO: Deals with the website’s infrastructure.
 With technical SEO, your job is to ensure search engines can crawl and index your site efficiently.
 So you’ll make sure your pages load quickly, your site architecture is correct, and there are no 4xx errors.

-4. User Interaction Signals: How does Google know if your page is a good match for someone’s search?
-It can take cues from your users by watching click-through rates, time spent on site, and bounce rates.
+- User Interaction Signals: How does Google know if your page is a good match for someone’s search?
+It can take cues from your users by watching click-through rates (CTRs), time spent on site, and bounce rates.
 To influence this part of SEO, optimize your pages and ensure they’re an ideal fit for people who land on your site from specific keyword searches.

 From meta descriptions to internal linking, Semrush’s Site Audit tool will give you a complete picture of your site’s health and offer actionable recommendations to improve your SEO.